-The keys of the Root and Sub CAs are used exclusively during the validity period of the corresponding Root and Sub CA certificates for the permitted purposes listed in Section 1.4.1 and only as long as they are not revoked.
-After the validity period expires or after revocation, the keys are destroyed.
+The keys of the Root CAs are used exclusively during the validity period for the permitted purposes listed in Section 1.4.1 and only as long as they are not revoked.
+The keys are destroyed after the validity period expires or upon termination of the operation.